 Hearing the sounds of my recovering bowels come out into the ostomy bag was mortifying.
 I was so afraid that my body would make these loud noises when others were around.

 Even when it happened with nurses and doctors I couldn’t help it, I just burst into tears.
-And the first time my husband heard the noises I sobbed, I was so humiliated.
+The first time my husband heard the noises I sobbed, I was so humiliated.

 Things can be pretty active and pretty noisy for the first few weeks but then as you get back on a regular diet it becomes more manageable, making going out in public a lot easier.

 No one made me feel humiliated or embarrassed.
 I believe it was just a normal part of adjusting to my situation.
 It wasn’t fair!
 It’s not like I was having symptoms of diverticulitis, at least none that I recognized as being caused by it.
 I wasn’t sick.
-I didn’t have a bowel disease.
-I was doing really well in the gut health department.
+I’ve never had a bowel disease.
+My gut health was really good as far as I could tell.
 I’ve never had a colonoscopy so I wouldn’t have known that I had diverticulitis.